UrbanAnalyst/dodgr/README.md

-Fourth and finally, `dodgr` implements highly realistic and fully-customisable profiles for routing through street networks with various modes of transport.
+Fourth and finally, `dodgr` implements highly realistic and fully-customisable profiles for routing through street networks with various modes of transport, and using either distance- or time-based routing.
 Routing can include such factors as waiting times at traffic lights, delays for turning across oncoming traffic, and the effects of elevation on both cyclists and pedestrians.

 ## Installation